Phra Phong Chan Loi BE2460 Wat Khu Salot Luang Phor Parn Wat Bang Nom Kho

 Traditional Attributes (Cultural Belief)

-• Khlang Klaad: protection from misfortune and untoward events
+• Klaew Klaad / Khlang Klaad: “safe passage” framing — devotees interpret as protection from untoward events

 Front view — Phra Phong Chan Loi BE2460